student369/AirBnB_clone/README.md

 # AirBnB_clone
-This project is the firt part of the Airbnb clone project for Holberton School.
+This project is the firt part of the Airbnb clone project for Holberton School..

 # How to use?